munificent/craftinginterpreters/book/parsing-expressions.md

 book.
 Many of us have cobbled together a mishmash of regular expressions and substring operations to extract some sense out of a pile of text.
 The code was probably riddled with bugs and a beast to maintain.
-Writing a *real* parser -- one with decent error-handling, a coherent internal structure, and the ability to robustly chew through a sophisticated syntax -- is considered a rare, impressive skill.
+Writing a *real* parser -- one with decent error handling, a coherent internal structure, and the ability to robustly chew through a sophisticated syntax -- is considered a rare, impressive skill.
 In this chapter, you will <span name="attain">attain</span>
 it.